Some fifty years are gone. I reminisce.

 so now they belch and lean with sickly hue

-all green and gray from years of windswept ire.
+all gray and green from years of windswept ire.

-I briefly hear the laughter and the play
+I briefly hear the laughter of a few

 but only in a short and muffled cry.